AlibabaCloudDocs/ros/intl.en-US/Resource Import/Create a stack by importing an existing resource.md

 This topic describes how to create a stack by importing an existing resource.
 An Elastic IP Address \(EIP\) resource is used in the example.

-Before you import an EIP resource, perform the following operations:
+The following operations are performed before you import an EIP resource:

 1. Obtain the resource identifier property of EIP resources.

-    For more information, see [Obtain a resource identifier property for resource import](/intl.en-US/Resource Import/Obtain a resource identifier property for resource import.md).
-This property is required when you edit the template.

     For EIP resources, AllocationId is the resource identifier property.
 It indicates the ID of an EIP.
+For more information, see [Obtain a resource identifier property for resource import](/intl.en-US/Resource Import/Obtain a resource identifier property for resource import.md).

 2. Obtain the ID of the EIP.